dognotdog/smol_servo/README.md

 ### Known Bugs
  - (10) VREF pin of DRV8323 not connected to 3V3
  - (11) VREF pin of STM32G4 not connected to 3V3
+ - (12) USB-C receptacle footprint slightly wrong, spacing of B1/B12 pins too narrow for easy fit
+ - (13) Wrong Pinout for D3, was RGBA should be ABRG
+ - (14) sensing VDD connected to PA15 doesn't work as PA15 can only be a trigger input, not an analog channel, PF0 is the only available pin with an analog channel on ADC1

 ### Bugfixes
  - (1): adds bus voltage analog input to PB11, moves DRVSEL to PB12 (nixing NSS, see (8))